 The interestingness of your ideas matters more than the size of your bank account.
 The culture is built to support companies and entrepreneurs who want to pursue moonshot ideas.

 Silicon Valley culture is a perspective shift.
 In school, it helps to fit in.
 In the Valley, it helps to stand out.
-The sooner you can stand out, the better.
 Where school teaches you to pursue guaranteed success, the Valley teaches you to pursue projects with exponential upside; where school teaches you to follow the rules, the Valley teaches you to ignore them carefully; and where school teaches you to pursue well-defined targets, the Valley teaches you to pursue lucrative goals that others can’t see.

 The wilder your target, the easier it is to find your place in the Valley.
 The motto is simple: If you want to thrive in Silicon Valley, raise your ambitions.